khaors/geocompr/main.md

 -->

 In the beginning, it might seem a bit tedious to learn the **mlr** interface for modeling.
-But remember that one only has to learn one single interface to run 169 learners (**mlr** package version: 2.13).
+But remember that one only has to learn one single interface to run more than 160 learners (**mlr** package version: 2.13).
-Further advantages are the easy parallelization of resampling techniques and the tuning of machine learning hyperparameters, also spatially, in an inner fold (see section \@ref(svm)).
+Further advantages are the easy parallelization of resampling techniques and the tuning of machine learning hyperparameters (see section \@ref(svm)).
 Most importantly, (spatial) resampling in **mlr** is really easy, and requires only two more steps: specifying a resampling method and running it.
 We will use a 100-repeated 5-fold spatial CV.
 This ensures that a spatial partitioning with five partitions is chosen based on the provided coordinates in our `task` and that the partitioning is repeated 100 times.